 Section 162(m) of the Internal Revenue Code prohibits publicly held companies, including the Company, from deducting salaries and other compensation paid to an executive officer to the extent that the total exceeds \$1 million during the tax year.
-Until the end of calendar 2017, compensation based upon the attainment of performance goals set by the Committee pursuant to shareholder-approved plans could be structured to qualify for an exclusion from this limitation; however, the 2017 Tax Cuts and Jobs Act eliminated this exclusion for amounts deductible in tax years beginning after December 31, 2017.
-Despite the change in the tax law, the Committee intends to continue its current practice of utilizing shareholder-approved metrics for the Company's cash incentive plans when appropriate.
-However, the Committee reserves the right to use appropriate award provisions that are tailored to achieving the Company's financial and business objectives even if they may exceed the limitation under Section 162(m), if it determines that such awards are appropriate and consistent with the Company's business needs.
+Prior to calendar 2018, compensation based upon the attainment of performance goals set by the Committee pursuant to shareholder-approved plans could be structured to qualify for an exclusion from this limitation; however, changes in the tax laws have eliminated this exclusion.

+Despite the change, the Committee intends to continue its practice of utilizing shareholder-approved metrics for the Company's cash incentive plans when appropriate.
+However, the Committee reserves the right to use other award provisions that are tailored to achieving the Company's financial and business objectives if it determines that the awards and performance metrics are appropriate and consistent with the Company's business needs.